kubeshop/tracetest/README.md

 Check out the [Installation](https://kubeshop.github.io/tracetest/installing/) and [Getting Started](https://kubeshop.github.io/tracetest/getting-started/) guides to set up Tracetest and run your first tests!
 It is still a 'work in progress' so please provide us with any and all [feedback](https://github.com/kubeshop/tracetest/issues/new/choose) - we live for input and will respond!

+We are in the our early days with the project and need your help.
+Have an idea to improve it?
+Please Create an issue here or join our community on Discord (link).

 Follow us on [Twitter at @tracetest_io](https://twitter.com/tracetest_io) for updates